 Decision Support Tools

-GLISA on Facebook: A Facebook Page to connect with GLISA stakeholders and interested parties.
-Regularly updated with items from and about GLISA and the Great Lake region.
+- GLISA on Facebook: A Facebook Page to connect with GLISA stakeholders and interested parties.
+Regularly updated with items about GLISA research and related work in the Great Lakes region.

 - GLISA on Twitter: A Twitter account for GLISA sharing GLISA and Great Lakes-related news.

 - Great Lakes Station Climatologies: In partnership with the Office of the State Climatologist, GLISA developed summaries of this information for selected sites across the Great Lakes region.
 Each summary includes an overview of the climate along with relevant data and graphs.
 These climatologies can inform local adaptation planning and decisions.